Zilliqa/ZIP/zips/zip-11.md

 on-chain the reward that each delegator should get which is proportional to the number of tokens delegated.

->**Self-custodial or Non-Custodial?** Even though there does not seem to be a well-defined distinction between self-custodial asset management and non-custodial management and are often used interchangeably in the blockchain space, we argue that there is a difference between the two. <br> <br> Notice that in both ZIP-3 and ZIP-11, assets leave the wallet of the delegator.
+>**Intermezzo: Self-custodial or Non-Custodial?** Even though there does not seem to be a well-defined distinction between self-custodial asset management and non-custodial management and are often used interchangeably in the blockchain space, we argue that there is a difference between the two. <br> <br> Notice that in both ZIP-3 and ZIP-11, assets leave the wallet of the delegator.
 In case of ZIP-3, the tokens move from the delegator's wallet address to an address (unique to the delegator) assigned and controlled by the operator.
 Once enough tokens have been pooled together to meet the minimum stake deposit, they are transferred to the contract.
 The safety of the assets held in the contract relies on the security of the contract. <br> <br> In case of ZIP-11, delegators can directly deposit their tokens into the contract by providing the address of the operator with which they wish to stake.
 ZIP-11 removes the need of any intermediate addresses.
 ZIP-11 therefore provides a non-custodial mechanism to delegate tokens.
 The non-custodial property comes from the fact that there is no single entity that holds the asset on behalf of delegators at any point of time.
-Assets are either in the hands of the delegator or held in a contract on-chain, the mechanics of which is transparent to the public. <br> <br> Compare this with a mechanism where assets do not leave the delegator's wallet, for instance they get locked at the protocol-layer and therefore cannot be moved and hence are considered staked.
+Assets are either in the hands of the delegator or held in a contract on-chain, the mechanics of which is transparent to the public. <br>
+<br> Compare this with a mechanism where assets do not leave the delegator's
+wallet, for instance they get locked at the protocol-layer and therefore cannot be moved and hence are considered staked.
 The delegator always holds the custody of the asset.
 We refer to this as _self-custody_. <br><br> ZIP-11 does not provide a self-custodial staking mechanism but a non-custodial way to delegate tokens.

 ## Uncapped Staking